-- 3.1 "Academic Council or AC" means Academic Council the highest academic body of the University, chaired by the Vice Chancellor. - 3.2 "Board of Management or BoM" means Board of the Management, the highest governing body of the University. - 3.3 "Board of Studies or BoS" means Board of Studies of the University under the Faculty of Arts and Science. - 3.4 "Branch" means specialization or discipline of UG Degree Programme, such as Tamil, English, and Commerce. - 3.5 Board of Faculty, academic body of Management Programmes / Colleges, constituted by the Vice Chancellor with the concerned Dean as the Chairperson. - 3.6 "CoE" means Controller of Examinations of the University. - 3.7 "Curriculum and syllabus" mean the various components/subjects/papers studied in each programme that provides appropriate knowledge in the chosen branch.
-The curriculum and syllabus as prescribed by the Board of Studies (BoS) with the approval of Academic Council (AC) based on the UGC regulations. - 3.8 "Course" means every paper/subject of study offered by various departments is called a course.
-(E.g. Enterpreneurship) - 3.9 "Credit" means Course work is measured in units called credit hours or simply credits.
-The number of periods or hours of a course per week is the number of credits for that course. - 3.10 "Dean" means Heads of the faculty of Management Studies. - 3.11 "Head of Institution or HOI" means Dean/ Director of the Management Studies of the University - 3.12 "HOD" means Head of the Department for the Faculty of Management Studies - 3.13 "Institution" means Faculty of Management constituted under University approved by the AICTE and UGC. - 3.14 "AICTE" means All India Council for Technical Education
+3.1 "Academic Council or AC" means Academic Council the highest academic body of the University, chaired by the Vice Chancellor.

+3.2 "Board of Management or BoM" means Board of the Management, the highest governing body of the University.

+3.3 "Board of Studies or BoS" means Board of Studies of the University under the Faculty of Arts and Science.

+3.4 "Branch" means specialization or discipline of UG Degree Programme, such as Physics, Chemistry, Mathematics.

+3.5 Board of Faculty, academic body of Arts and Science Programmes / Colleges, constituted by the Vice Chancellor with the concerned Dean as the Chairperson.

+3.6 "CoE" means Controller of Examinations of the University.

+3.7 "Curriculum and syllabus" mean the various components/subjects/papers studied in each programme that provides appropriate knowledge in the chosen branch.
+The curriculum and syllabus as prescribed by the Board of Studies (BoS) with the approval of Academic Council (AC) based on the UGC regulations.

+3.8 "Course" means every paper/subject of study offered by various departments is called a course.
+(E.g. Programming Methodologies)

+3.9 "Credit" means Course work is measured in units called credit hours or simply credits.
+The number of periods or hours of a course per week is the number of credits for that course.

+3.10 "Dean" means Heads of the faculty of Arts and Science.

+3.11 "Head of Institution or HOI" means Dean/ Director of the constituent Arts and Science institute of the University

+3.12 "HOD" means Head of the Department for the Faculty of concerned departments in Arts and Science Faculties of the College

+3.13 "Institution" means Arts and Science institute constituted under University approved by the MHRD and UGC.

+3.14 "MHRD" means Ministry of Human Resources Development.

-- 3.15 "Programme" means Under Graduate Programme leading to the award of UG Degree approved by the UGC and University. - 3.16 "Degree" means that academic award conferred upon a student on successful completion of a three-year programme designed to achieve the defined attributes.
-It is referred to as Under-Graduate (UG) Degree, that is, for example, "Bachelor of Business Administration" also known as "B.B.A.
-Degree". - 3.17 "Teaching Staff or Teacher" means The Dean of the Faculty, Professors, Associate Professors, Assistant Professors like persons engaged in coaching the students and assisting the student the faculty of the institute. - 3.18 "UGC" means The University Grants Commission established (Central Act 3 of 1956) under Sec.4.
-Act 1956 - 3.19 "University" means Vinayaka Mission's Research Foundation, deemed to be University approved by the both MHRD and UGC. - 3.20 "Vice Chancellor or VC" means Vice Chancellor of the University.
+3.15 "Programme" means Under Graduate Programme leading to the award of UG Degree approved by the UGC and University.

+3.16 "Degree" means that academic award conferred upon a student on successful completion of a three-year programme designed to achieve the defined attributes.
+It is referred to as Under-Graduate (UG) Degree, that is, for example, "Bachelor of Science" also known as "B.Sc.
+Degree".

+3.17 "Teaching Staff or Teacher" means The Dean of the Faculty, Professors, Associate Professors, Assistant Professors like persons engaged in coaching the students and assisting the student the faculty of the institute.

+3.18 "UGC" means The University Grants Commission established (Central Act 3 of 1956) under Sec.4.
+Act 1956

+3.19 "University" means Vinayaka Mission's Research Foundation, deemed to be University approved by the both MHRD and UGC.

+3.20 "Vice Chancellor or VC" means Vice Chancellor of the

+University.